Kvitekvist/FUS/README.md

 - FUS (Basic): Including the barebones for a good VR experience.
 - FUS RO (Basic + Visuals): Also includes some appearance improvements.
+- FUS DAH (Basic + Gameplay): Includes basics and gameplay changes, but no visual changes.
 - FUS RO DAH (Basic + Visuals + Gameplay): Also includes several mods that alter gameplay, both VR-specific and general ones.
-- Cangar: FUS RO DAH with my choice of optionals (almost all).
+- CANGAR: FUS RO DAH with my choice of optionals (almost all).
 Choose this if you want to follow and replay my Youtube series.

 Of course you can also select your own choices from the profiles.
 If you want to use optional mods, it is better to use the FUS RO DAH or Cangar profiles and *deselect* mods than to use the lower profiles and selecting optional mods.
 This is to preserve the correct load order.
 If you add optional mods you should make sure that the load order to the right in MO2 has DynDOLOD and Synthesis as the last plugins.